It is time to expose a few student loan secrets.

 You don’t have to put up with abuse from Navient or Sallie Mae

 By far the biggest name in the student loan business is Sallie Mae.
-Last year Sallie Mae split off into another company, called Navient, and Navient picked up where Sallie Mae left off.
+A few years ago Sallie Mae split off into another company, called Navient, and Navient picked up where Sallie Mae left off.

-You are spending too much on your student loans
+You are Probably Spending too much on Your Student Loans

 If you just pay your bill each month as it comes in the mail, odds are pretty good that you are spending too much on your student debt.

 Better Repayment Plans are available – Government data consistently indicates that borrowers are not on an optimal repayment plan.
 Part of the problem is that the standard repayment plan is the 10-year plan.
 Of all the government repayment plans, this is the plans with the highest monthly payment.
-Borrowers who cannot afford this plan have many other options, included income based payments that could lower their bill to $0 per month, yet many do not sign up.
+Borrowers who cannot afford this plan have many other options including income-driven payments that could lower their bill to $0 per month, yet many do not sign up.

 Lower interest rates are available – If you read the last paragraph and thought that it didn’t apply to you because you are easily making your payments, you could be paying way more interest than necessary.